Designing Competitive Organizations

-Throughout the course, you will have the opportunity to practice what you are learning through exercises such as writing a letter to shareholders and completing performance evaluations.
+Throughout the course, you will have the opportunity to practice what you are learning in various exercises: completing performance evaluations, designing internal control systems, writing letters to shareholders, and completing a scenario analysis.
 In addition, on three occasions you will be asked to submit "one-pagers" applying course concepts to an organization of your choice (typically an organization you know or one you may want to create in the future).
 These summaries will form the building blocks for a seven-page final paper.

 By the end of the course, you will know how to design and lead an organization capable of bringing out the best in people and winning in any competitive market.

 [This course does not overlap with topics covered in BSSE, Corporate Strategy, or MOMV.]